Frequently Asked Questions

 Non competition U5 - U10 teams are formed by the parents and players during our "muster" to enable friends join the same team.
 Any new kids will be placed into teams that contain kids from the same school, street or suburb as best we can.

 U11 and Competition teams are formed by grading all players over a period of up to three weeks to group similar skilled players together.
 These teams are then graded into divisions and entered into the NFA competition.
 Players who wish to play with friends may always drop down divisions and most special requests are granted.

 How do I know what age group my child should be in?

 The age that your child turns during the competition calendar year will determine the age group they are placed into.
 Special requests to play up an age can be granted but players may not play down an age group.

 Are teams same sex or mixed?

 Boys and girls may play in a mixed team for all non competition age groups.
-Boys and girls may play in a mixed competition up to the U12 age group.
-Boys will then play in a male competition and girls will play in a female competition.
+Boys and girls may play in a mixed competition up to and including the U12 age group.
+Girls only competition starts at U12.
+Boys only competition starts at U13.